YaBoiAli/YaBoiAli/README.md

 - 👋 Hi, I’m Ali Nawab
 - 👀 I’m interested in Basketball, Cooking, Chess, Poetry and Coding
-- 🌱 I’m currently learning Javacript and Java
+- 🌱 I’m currently learning AWS
 - 💞️ I’m looking to collaborate on any projects that will help me increase my knowledge in any coding languages
 - 📫 You can reach me on, Alinawab9830@gmail.com